iggy73/blog-content/posts/2025-11-17-mcp-introduction-part1.md

 }
     </code>
     </pre>

 4. **Secure Execution (Server):**
     The server validates the request and executes the actual logic — calling your email provider’s API, for example.

 5. **Structured Result:**
     The server returns clean, schema-defined output, which the LLM uses to craft the final human-readable response.

+This creates a **tight, reliable loop** between language understanding and action execution.

+---
 ---

 ## **A Helpful Analogy: The AI “Concierge Desk”**